w32blaster/shortana/README.md

-# shortana
+# Shortana
-URL shortener managed by Telegram bot
+Just a simple plain URL shortener managed by Telegram bot.
+Using bot you can add, delete your short URLs and get a view statistics.

+To install Shortana to your server, you need:

+1. create a new Telegram Bot
+2. create account at maxmind.com to download fresh GeoIP database (needed to get country and town by IP address)
+3. buy a new domain, short one :)

 ## How to create a telegram bot
 1. Create a new bot using @BotFather